-Erected in 1955, the Medical Arts Building provides members of the clinical faculty with convenient office space.
-A number of Vanderbilt Hospital outpatient clinics are housed in the Medical Arts Building.
+Erected in 1955, the Medical Arts Building provides members of the clinical faculty with convenient office space, and houses a number of Vanderbilt Hospital outpatient clinics.

 The Cooper Building

 Twelve miles from campus, on the grounds of the Middle Tennessee Mental Health Institute, the Cooper Building has been made available to Vanderbilt by the State of Tennessee.
 It houses the Tennessee Neuropsychiatric Institute, which is dedicated to clinical and basic research in the area of mental health.